nih-cfde/published-documentation/docs/about/portalguide.md

     ![alt_text](../images/Personal_Collection_Data_Browser_Add.png "Add File to Personal Collection using the Data Browser")

 5. Select the checkbox next to the appropriate collection to which to add the file.
-Click **Save**.
+Click **Link**.
 The file is added to the personal collection and the details on the Personal Collection page updates automatically.

 ## Portal